Long Vowel Patterns

 Vowels can also work together; some can make new sounds, and some (often) make a long vowel sound.
 Diphthongs are (mostly) vowels that work together to make (mostly) new sounds.

 One sound can be represented in different ways.
 Many of the diphthongs are like this: OI & OY make the same sound, as do OU & OW (although OW can also make a long O sound), and OU has many variations.
-AU & AW make the same sound as a short O. A chart with the many possibilities is available at dyslexia-reading-well.com, with a printable pdf here.
+AU & AW make the same sound as a short O. See many different ways long vowels can be represented at Long Vowel Patterns.

 One letter or set of letters can make more than one sound.
-OO & OO is just one example!
+OO (boot) & OO (foot) is just one example!

 Once the diphthong patterns are learned, many of the remaining vowel teams are often (but not always) long.